-Mr. Hafez Ismail, Egypt's top national security adviser, arrived in Washington on Thursday (Feb 22) for talks with President Nixon about the Middle East situation.
+Background: Mr. Hafez Ismail, Egypt's top national security adviser, arrived in Washington on Thursday (Feb 22) for talks with President Nixon about the Middle East situation.

 His visit coincided with an international storm over the destruction of a Libyan airliner by Israeli jets in Sinai.

 It had been swiftly arranged by President Sadat of Egypt after the U.S. Secretary of State, Mr. William Rogers, had said he would welcome a visit by a high level Egyptian official for discussions.